Banda Aceh Sumatra, Indonesia Travel Guide

 The main sea link is the ferry to Weh Island (Pulau Weh/Sabang).
 Ferries depart from Ulee Lheue Port in Banda Aceh to Balohan Port on Weh Island.
 No major cruise ship ports operate in Banda Aceh.

 At Ulee Lheue Port in Banda Aceh, taxis and Grab cars are available to take you to the city center.
 At Balohan Port on Weh Island, local transport options include mini-vans or scooters for rent.
-These connect you to various sections of the island like Iboih or Sabang town.
+These connect you to various portions of the island like Iboih or Sabang town.

-Accessibility is limited.
+Access is limited.
 Infrastructure, including sidewalks, public buildings, and transport, is generally not designed for wheelchair access.
 Travel with assistance is highly common for those with mobility challenges.

-Vehicle hires are available from agencies at the airport or within the city.
+Vehicle hires are available from agencies at the airport or inside the city.
 An International Driving Permit (IDP) is common.
 The minimum age for rental is typically 21-23.
 Local rental agencies operate, major international chains do not have a direct presence.

 Drive on the left side of the road.
 Helmets are mandatory for motorcyclists.
 Seatbelts are mandatory for car occupants.